Expanding actions: minimality and ergodicity: Contracting iterated function systems

-\section{Stationary Measures}
+\subsection{Stationary measures}

-We end this work by presenting a results concerning stationary measures of IFSs.
-This deals with an important question concerning the equivalence of the stationary measure and Lebesgue measure (\cite{PSS00,PSS06}).
-A probability measure $\mu$ is {\it stationary measure} for $\IFS(h_1,\dots,h_k)$ with positive probabilities $p_1,\dots,p_k$ so that $p_1+\dots+p_k= 1$ if
+We apply the local ergodicity on the Hutchinson attractor to study the important question concerning the equivalence of the stationary measure and The Lebesgue measure (\cite{MS98,LNR01,PSS00,PSS06}).
+Recall that a probability measure $\mu$ is {\it stationary measure} for $\IFS(h_1,\dots,h_k)$ with positive probabilities $p_1,\dots,p_k$ ($\sum_{i=1}^k p_i=1$) if

-\begin{proposition} Suppose that $\mu$ is the stationary probability measure on $M$ corresponding to a BDV-regular contracting IFS with probabilities.
-Let $\triangle$ be the support of $\mu$.
-If $\mu$ is not singular to Lebesgue measure $\lambda$, then \begin{enumerate} \item $\mu$ is absolutely continuous with respect to $\lambda$, \item $\lambda|_\triangle$ is absolutely continuous with respect to $\mu$. \end{enumerate} \end{proposition} \begin{proof} Since the IFS generated by $\mathcal{H}=\{h_1,\dots,h_k\}$ is contractive, according to~\cite{Hut81} the measure $\mu$ is unique fulfilling the selfsimilarity relation
+It is well known that any contracting IFS admits a unique stationary measure (\cite{DF,Hut81}). \begin{proposition} Suppose that $\mu$ is the stationary probability measure on $M$ corresponding to a BDV-regular contracting IFS.
+Let $\Delta$ be the support of $\mu$.
+If $\mu$ is not singular to Lebesgue measure $\lambda$, then \begin{enumerate} \item $\mu$ is absolutely continuous with respect to $\lambda$, \item $\lambda|_\Delta$ is absolutely continuous with respect to $\mu$. \end{enumerate} \end{proposition} \begin{proof} By \cite{Hut81} the support $\Delta$ of the unique stationary measure $\mu$ is the Hutchinson attractor.

-Moreover, the support $\triangle$ of this measure is the Hutchinson attractor.
 Using the Lebesgue decomposition one can split $\mu=\mu_{ac}+\mu_{s}$ into an absolute part and a singular part.
-Observe that both measures, $\mu_{ac}$ and $\mu_s$, satisfy the selfsmilarity relation and thus one gets that $\mu$ is either singular or absolutely continuous with respect to Lebesgue measure.
+Observe that both measures $\mu_{ac}$ and $\mu_s$ satisfy the self-similarity relation like~(\ref{SSA}).
+Thus $\mu$ is either singular or absolutely continuous with respect to Lebesgue measure.